Finn Wolfhard: Music

 Wolfhard was the lead vocalist, rhythm guitarist and songwriter for Vancouver-based rock band Calpurnia, until the band dissolved in November 2019.
 A few weeks later, it was announced that Wolfhard's new band, The Aubreys, with Calpurnia drummer Malcolm Craig, would debut on the soundtrack of his film, The Turning (2020).
 The Aubreys released their single, "Loved One" on March 10, 2020, and their debut EP, Soda & Pie, through AWAL, on March 13, 2020.
 Their next single, "Smoke Bomb" was released on August 17, 2020.
 The Aubreys' first collaboration single with Lunar Vacation, "No Offerings" was released on January 12, 2021.
 Their second single of 2021, "Sand in My Bed" was released on February 14.

-The Aubreys released their single "Karaoke Alone" on September 10, 2021 from the group's debut studio LP, Karaoke Alone, which was released on November 5, 2021.
+The Aubreys released their single "Karaoke Alone" on September 10, 2021, from the group's debut studio LP, Karaoke Alone, which was released on November 5, 2021.

+Wolfhard released his debut studio album, Happy Birthday, on June 6, 2025, via AWAL.

 Advocacy

 Wolfhard has been involved in advocacy for autism and indigenous children.

-In May 2017, Wolfhard hosted "Strange 80s," a benefit concert to raise funds for Sweet Relief, an organization that helps struggling musicians in need of medical care.
+In May 2017, Wolfhard hosted "Strange 80s", a benefit concert to raise funds for Sweet Relief, an organization that helps struggling musicians in need of medical care.
 He also performed three tracks with his former band Calpurnia at the event.
 For his work with Sweet Relief, he received an award at the 2017 Television Industry Advocacy Awards.